RevenueCat/revenuecat-docs/docs_source/Integrations & Events/webhooks/event-flows.md

 excerpt: How webhooks are sent from RevenueCat
 hidden: false
 ---
-You’ll receive many [Webhooks](doc:webhooks) throughout a subscriber’s journey in your app.
+You’ll receive many [Webhooks](doc:webhooks) throughout a customer’s journey in your app.
 We’ve compiled a list of several common event flows to illustrate the events you might receive in some common scenarios.

 # Subscription Lifecycle

 ## Initial Purchase Flow

-This flow occurs each time a subscriber purchases a product for the first time.
-A single subscriber may go through this flow multiple times if they purchase multiple products.
+This flow occurs each time a customer purchases a product for the first time.
+A single customer may go through this flow multiple times if they purchase multiple products.

 [block:image]
 {